-I specialize in nineteenth- and twentieth-century American literature, and my research focuses on the aesthetics, history, and sociopolitical effects of literary forms, from the sonnet to the novel.
+I specialize in nineteenth- and twentieth-century American literature, and my research focuses on the aesthetics, history, and sociopolitical effects of literary forms--from sonnets and ballads to novels and essays.

 I received my PhD in English from the University of Oregon in 2017.
-I currently teach American literature and college composition at Willamette University and the University of Oregon.
+I currently teach American literature, writing, and rhetoric at the University of Oregon.

 Contact me at:

 Eugene OR 97403